chronoxor/CppServer/README.md

 Here comes several communication scenarios with timing measurements.

-## Benchmark: Round-Trip Time

-This scenario sends lots of messages from several clients to a server.
-The server responses to each message and resend the similar response to the client.
-The benchmark measures total Round-trip time to send all messages and receive all responses, messages & bytes throughput, count of errors.

 Benchmark environment is the following:
 ```
 CPU architecutre: Intel(R) Core(TM) i7-4790K CPU @ 4.00GHz